-- (a) No change. - (b) Obligation to Make Public Disclosure - (1) (2) No change. - (3) Disclosure of Director and Nominee Compensation - (A) A Company shall disclose either on or through the Company's website or in the proxy statement for the next annual meeting (or, if the Company does not file a proxy, in its Form 10-K or 20-F), all agreements and arrangements between: (i) any director or nominee for director, and (ii) any person or entity other than the Company, which provide for compensation or other payment in connection with such person's candidacy or service as a director of the Company.
-A Company need not disclose pursuant to this rule agreements and arrangements that: (i) relate only to reimbursement of expenses in connection with candidacy as a director; or (ii) existed prior to the nominee's candidacy (including as an employee of the other person or entity) and are otherwise publicly disclosed in a proxy statement or annual report (such as in the director or nominee's biography) but not if the agreements and arrangements were entered into in contemplation of such person's candidacy as a director.
-Disclosure should identify the material terms of the agreement or arrangement. - (B) If a Company determines that an agreement or arrangement that should have been disclosed was not, the Company must promptly make the required disclosure by filing a Form 8-K or 6-K, where required by SEC rules, or by issuing a press release. - (C) A Company shall not be considered deficient with this paragraph for purposes of Rule 5810 if the Company has undertaken reasonable efforts to identify all such agreements or arrangements, including asking each director or nominee in a manner designed to allow timely disclosure, and makes the disclosure required by paragraph (B) promptly upon discovery of the agreement or arrangement.
-In all other cases, the Company must submit a plan sufficient to satisfy Nasdaq staff that the Company has adopted processes and procedures designed to identify and disclose relevant agreements or arrangements. - (c) (f) No change.
+- (A) A Company shall disclose either on or through the Company's website or in the proxy statement for the next shareholder meeting at which directors are elected (or, if the Company does not file a proxy, in its Form 10-K or 20-F), the material terms of all agreements and arrangements between any director or nominee for director, and any person or entity other than the Company, which provide for compensation or other payment in connection with such person's candidacy or service as a director of the Company.
+A Company need not disclose pursuant to this rule agreements and arrangements that: (i) relate only to reimbursement of expenses in connection with candidacy as a director; (ii) existed prior to the nominee's candidacy (including as an employee of the other person or entity) and are otherwise publicly disclosed in a proxy statement or annual report (such as in the director or nominee's biography); or (iii) have been disclosed under Item 5(b) of Schedule 14A of the Act or Item 5.02(d)(2) of Form 8-K in the current fiscal year.
+Disclosure pursuant to Commission rule shall not relieve a Company of its annual obligation to make disclosure under subparagraph (B). - (B) A Company must make the disclosure required in subparagraph (A) at least annually until the earlier of the resignation of the director or one year following the termination of the agreement or arrangement. - (C) If a Company discovers an agreement or arrangement that should have been disclosed pursuant to subparagraph (A) but was not, the Company must promptly make the required disclosure by filing a Form 8-K or 6-K, where required by SEC rules, or by issuing a press release.

+(D) A Company shall not be considered deficient with this paragraph for purposes of Rule 5810 if the Company has undertaken reasonable efforts to identify all such agreements or arrangements, including asking each director or nominee in a manner designed to allow timely disclosure, and makes the disclosure required by subparagraph (C) promptly upon discovery of the agreement or arrangement.
+In all other cases, the Company must submit a plan sufficient to satisfy Nasdaq staff that the Company has adopted processes and procedures designed to identify and disclose relevant agreements or arrangements.

+(c) - (f) No change.